Aerobic Threshold

 • altitude exposure

-So an age-based default may be directionally useful without being especially personal.
+So an age-based default can be useful without being highly personalized.

 That is normal.